50ButtonsEach/flic2lib-android/README.md

 # Tutorial

-First you need to add the library to your project.
-The library is hosted at JCenter and can be included in your Android app by entering the following in your `build.gradle` file:
+First you need to add the library to your project, by following the instructions above.

-    dependencies {
-        implementation 'io.flic:flic2lib-android:1.+'
-    }

 All imported classes are in the package `io.flic.flic2libandroid`.
 There are two classes of particular interest, `Flic2Manager` and `Flic2Button`.
 The singleton class `Flic2Manager` keeps track of all the buttons and `Flic2Button` represents a single button.